 Share impact.
 Donors in various surveys overwhelmingly report that they want to give more, but choose not to because they are not seeing the impact of their giving.
 Impact is the measurable, tangible way that your organization is making change and should be one of the central components to your end of year communications plan.
 It is the reason why you do what you do, and why donors are giving to your cause.
 Donors want to know that their money is being used effectively and that there is a high return on investment from their contribution.
 Cultivate your best stories and impact metrics during EOY and make sure all donors at each level of giving receive multiple communications reminding them of the great work you’re doing, and how they played a central role.

-Seth Merritt, Director of Business Development
+Eric Rubin, Director of Business Development

 Don’t be afraid to test.
 For many organizations, there is understandable anxiety around meeting fundraising goals at year-end.
 There’s also a lot to juggle when managing multi-channel campaigns.
 It can be tempting to streamline your content and cut testing out of your year-end digital campaigns.
 However, you might be cutting off significant revenue.